Course Charted’s Origin Story

 The more we got to know each other, the more things we found we had in common.
 Jake was Belarusian but his dad had grown up in Ukraine.
 Jake’s family also had a similar immigration story to mine.
-And they lived within walking distance from my house in the suburbs of Chicago.
+And they lived less than a mile from my house in the suburbs of Chicago.

 One day, I casually mentioned Jake to my grandfather.
 After a few follow-up questions about Jake’s parents and grandmother, my grandfather surprised me — he knew Jake’s grandmother!